 Larry Hak is an Ohio crop farmer who’s always looking for a way to maximize machinery use on his farm.
 “A few years ago it really bugged me that I needed an expensive piece of machinery to plant small grains and another one to plant corn and soybeans,” Hak says.
 “One day I came up with a design for solid seed plates so I could plant wheat and other small grains with my corn planter.”

 Hak figured out a formula for planting various crops with his plates by planting different size seeds in his fields over a carefully measured distance.
 “I weighed the seed before planting and weighed the amount left after I planted one acre,” Hak says.
 “I knew the number of seeds per pound and came up with a formula that matches what Kinze has in its planter manuals.
 Anyone can figure out the correct amount to plant if they know the approximate number of seeds per pound and can change transmission sprockets on their planter,” Hak says.

-Another great application for plates is planting cover crops.
+Another great application for plates is planting ground cover crops.
 Hak says, “We’ve come up with a way to accurately plant one type of cover crop seed in the front boxes and different seeds in the rear boxes.”
 (From: on April 8, 2019.)

 S.O.I.L. has a simple strategy with which to begin.
-Currently there are multiple planting plates in research, development, and production.
+Currently there are multiple planter plates in research, development, and production.
 Frequent intermittent testing with modifications to individual products are proving to have improved results.
 Testers are pleased with the results.
-The company plans to continue to develop other planting plates not currently in research and development.
+The company plans to continue to develop other planter plates not currently in research and development.
 Expansion into other areas of planting are being assessed such as meter production and planter production.
 We will still be offering to specialty orders to meet customer's desired needs.